 |11:10|| Addressing Challenges in Billing & Payment in Asia

 The shift to subscriptions is happening across all industries, but nowhere is it happening faster than in the video industry.
 Today’s consumers have new expectations and preferences on how they want to purchase and take advantage of video products and services.
-We explore how Netflix is addressing these new expectations of today’s consumers.
+We explore how organisations are addressing these new expectations of today’s consumers.
 What is their growth strategy?
 How do they price, bill, collect fast cash, reduce churn and leverage on analytics to make swift decisions?